START-Hack/Kanton-St.Gallen-STARTHACK25/README.md

 ## <p align="center"> Case Introduction </p>
 <h3>Problem</h3>
-<p>Innovation is not a one-size-fits-all process; different personas have varying levels of experience, face distinct challenges, and have unique needs.
-Existing (digital) solutions lack personalized guidance, leading to disengagement when users do not feel adequately supported.
-Many abandon the innovation process due to a lack of tailored insights relevant to their specific situation.</p>
+<p>Innovation is not a one-size-fits-all process.
+Different personas bring varying levels of experience, encounter unique challenges, and require tailored support.
+However, existing (digital) solutions often fail to provide personalized guidance, leading to disengagement when users feel unsupported or lost.
+As a result, many abandon the innovation process due to a lack of relevant, situation-specific insights.</p>

 <h3>Expected Final Product</h3>
 <p>The AI-powered Innovation Coach should ensure that:</p>